-Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the vice president for academic affairs a written appeal of the decision within 30 days following their notification of the decision.
-The Dean of the Faculty will provide a written acknowledgment of the appeal within seven days.
-The Dean of the Faculty will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
-A final appeal may then be made to the president, following the same procedures and timetable.
+Students who wish to appeal academic program decisions or the decisions of a faculty member or an academic department concerning their academic progress must submit to the dean of faculty a written appeal of the decision within 30 days following their notification of the decision.
+The dean of faculty will provide a written acknowledgment of the appeal within seven days.
+The dean of faculty will investigate the appeal and provide a decision which will be communicated in writing to the student within 15 days of this acknowledgment.
+This decision will be final.

 Students are typically placed in area schools for a traditional student teaching experience.
-A non-traditional student teaching assignment is defined as any placement outside of an approximate 50-mile radius from the Northwestern College campus.
+A non-traditional student teaching assignment is defined as any placement outside of an approximate 60 miles radius from the Northwestern College campus.
 Any non-traditional assignment may require the student to assist in providing information for the student teaching coordinator in making the placement.

-To be eligible for a non-traditional placement the student must meet one of the following criteria:
+For students seeking non-traditional placements: